Pre-Charting for Success in Primary Care

 How to Implement Pre-Charting

-Schedule Time: Dedicate time at the start or end of each day or during administrative blocks for pre-charting.
+Schedule Time: Dedicate time at the start or end of each day, between patient visits, or during administrative blocks for pre-charting.

 Use Technology Wisely: